toralf/torutils/README.md

 ```

 respectively.
-The netmask both for IPv4 and IPv6 can be overwritten.
+The netmask both for IPv4 and IPv6 can be overwritten too.

 ### More DDoS examples